mecid/mecid.github.io/_posts/2022-03-29-zone-sharing-in-cloudkit.md

 image: /public/cloudkit.png
 ---

 Last week we talked about the basics of CloudKit.
-We learned how to save and fetch data from the cloud storage and how to sync the data between devices.
+We learned how to save and fetch data from the storage in the cloud and how to sync the data between devices.
 This week I want to cover the only reason why I have chosen CloudKit instead of Firebase, and it is data sharing between users.

 > If you are not familiar with CloudKit, please take a look at my ["Getting started with CloudKit"](/2022/03/22/getting-started-with-cloudkit/) post.